 In addition, the color magenta, which went on first shows up more predominantly.
 This is because if you apply the first layer too heavily, the paper has trouble accepting the second layer.
 Why?

 Slowly and Gradually

 In contrast, the square on the right was done slowly and gradually.
 Holding my pencil away from the point at first helped me to apply the first magenta layer lightly.
 Going a different direction, the light blue was applied with the same light pressure.

-I continued alternating the colors, gradually increasing my pressure with each layer until I achieved a beautiful color mix with a much more even application and virtually no strokes showing.
+I continued alternating the colors, building up successive layers, gradually increasing my pressure with each layer until I achieved a beautiful color mix with a much more even application and virtually no strokes showing.

 Also, notice how this mix is much more of an equal mix (if an equal mix is what you’re going for, that is).